GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 The URL for the repository was obtained from looking around on <https://github.com/GothenburgBitFactory> where several repositories are public, including the one for this web site.

 The clone command above puts you on the right branch, so no need to switch.
-But it\'s a good idea to check anyway, so do this:
+But it's a good idea to check anyway, so do this:

     $ cd taskwarrior.git
     $ git branch -a